Rankine Brown (Kelburn Library) lifts unavailable

 The Law Library has a study space available to students with impairments, GB 135.
 This room contains Student Computing workstations with ergonomic furniture and equipment.
 It is open to all students but those with Equity in Action cards have priority.

 Architecture and Design Library

-The Architecture and Design Library has a comfortable study room, although this is not specifically designated for students with impairments.
+The Architecture and Design Library has 2 bookable study rooms and comfortable furniture in the green zone, although no spaces are specifically designated for students with impairments.

 The following services must be arranged through Disability Services.
 Please contact a Disability and Inclusion Adviser if you require access to any of these services.

 A Disability and Inclusion Adviser can help you arrange alternative format items if items in the Library's collections present you with accessibility issues.

 Student Computing workstations are available in all libraries.
 These are provided by ITS.
 If you require adaptive technology or ergonomic peripherals for use with computers, please contact Disability Services.